Trillbit-Inc/TrillbitSDK-ESP32-S3/README.md

 - Click *Start*.
 Once the download progress shows *Finish* status, reboot s3-box by pressing the *Reboot* switch (below USB connector).

+## Flashing from Pre-built Binary - macOS and Linux

+- python3 must be installed

+- Connect your development board to the computer through a USB Type-C cable.

+- Install esptool by entering the following command in Terminal (pip3 can be specified as pip):

+  - ``` pip3 install esptool ```

+- Upload the binary using the correct path

+  - ``` python3 -m esptool --chip esp32s3 write_flash 0x0 download_path/test_bin.bin ```

+4. Press reset button to test the firmware.

 # Licensing
 License for the Trillbit SDK can either be downloaded from developer portal and stored in [spiffs](spiffs/README.md) partition or can be acquired over USB by running the License provisioning script.